WaterAid/iati-xl2xml/docs/content/contributing.md

 4. Compile and save the workbook.
 5. In a command line at the project root run the `Clean` target which will clean out the old documentation and source directories.
 6. Run the `ExtractSource` target which will open the workbook and export the source code files in to the `src` directory.  *Note: this step currently depends on the Interop Assemblies being located at: `C:/Program Files (x86)/Microsoft Visual Studio 12.0/Visual Studio Tools for Office/PIA/Office15`.
-7. Run the `ReferenceDocumentation` target which will parse the source files for their markdown and copy the markdown to the \docs\content\api directory.
+7. Run the `ReferenceDocumentation` target which will parse the source files for their markdown and copy the markdown to the `\docs\content\api` directory.
 8. Update the version in the RELEASE_NOTES.md file and save.
 9. Run the `GenerateDocumentation` target which will create the html documentation from the markdown files.
-10. Run the `Release` target (if you have permission) which will push the changes up to GitHub and tag a release.
-11. Run the `PullRequest` target (if you don't have permission to release) which will create a pull request on GitHub and notify the repo owners.
+10. Run the `Release` target when you are ready to go which will create a pull request on GitHub and notify the repo owners.
+If you are making a pull request please keep the version number the same as it is but add `_yourgithubname` to the revision.
+For example: `v1.0.1` becomes `v1.0.1_markstownsend` (in my case).